2025

 942 Learning Way, Tallahassee, FL 32304

-Club Downunder and Student Engagement present an evening of student creativity.
-Performances by an FSU Student Jazz Combo together with exhibits from students in Interior Architecture and Design, large projected digital animations from Art students, and a fashion show led by student organizations.
+Club Downunder and Student Engagement present an evening of innovative creativity.
+Performances and exhibits from students across campus together with a fashion show led by student organizations.

 Student Union